nreispai/nreispai/README.md

 Though coding is currently a hobby, I embrace my amateur status with curiosity and eagerness to learn.
 Here, you'll find my projects.
 They might be small, but each is created with a spirit of exploration and a fair share of `console.log()` statements. 😅

 Remember, in a world where you can be anything, be the **Product Manager who codes**!
 Or at least tries...
 Catch you on the `commit` side. 💪

-P.S.
-If you don't find me here, I'm probably sipping a Caipirinha on a beach somewhere! 🍹